Symplectic lattice gauge theories on Grid: approaching the conformal window: Scale setting and topology

 On the discretised lattice, one replaces the gauge field, $A_{\mu}(x)$, with the link variable, $U_{\mu}(x)$, and the flow equation is rewritten by replacing $B_\mu(x,\,t)$ with the new $V_{\mu}(x,\, t)$ (with $V_{\mu}(x,\, 0) =U_{\mu}(x)$).
 There are then at least two ways to replace $G_{\mu\nu}$ with a discretised variable.
 We introduced the elementary plaquette ${\cal P}_{\mu\nu}$ when defining the lattice action in Eq.~(\ref{eq:gauge_action}).
 The clover-leaf plaquette operator, ${\cal C}_{\mu\nu}$, provides an alternative to the elementary plaquette, and can be seen as a simple form of improvement.
 We borrow the definition from Refs.~\cite{Sheikholeslami:1985ij,Hasenbusch:2002ai}, that for generic link variables $U_\mu (x)$ reads: \beqs \mathcal{C}_{\mu\nu}(x) &\equiv& \frac{1}{8} \left\{ \frac{}{}U_\mu(x) U_\nu(x+\hat{\mu}) U^\dag_\mu(x+\hat{\nu})U_\nu^\dag(x) +\right.\nonumber\\ &&\left. + U_\nu(x) U^\dag_\mu(x+\hat{\nu}-\hat{\mu}) U^\dag_\nu(x-\hat{\mu})U_\mu(x-\hat{\mu})\,+\right.\\ &&\left. + \,U^\dag_\mu(x-\hat{\mu}) U^\dag_\nu(x-\hat{\nu}-\hat{\mu}) U_\mu(x-\hat{\nu}-\hat{\mu}) U_\nu(x-\hat{\nu}) +\right.\nonumber\\ &&\left. + U^\dag_\nu(x-\hat{\nu}) U_\mu(x-\hat{\nu}) U_\nu(x-\hat{\nu}+\hat{\mu})U_\mu^\dag(x) -{\rm h.c.}\frac{}{}\right\}\,.\nonumber \eeqs

-One would like to set the scale in a way that does not depend crucially on microscopic details.
+In principle, one would like to set the scale in a way that does not depend crucially on microscopic details.
+The scale setting using Wilson flow depends on the way the flow equation in Eq.~(\ref{eq:Wilsonflowdiffeq}) is latticised and how the observable $\Tr[G_{\mu \nu}G_{\mu\nu}]$ in Eq.~(\ref{eq:GF_coupling}) is discretised.
+Therefore, different choices lead to different values for the scale at a given cutoff, but choosing a suitable flow time $t$ allows us to set the scale while reducing drastically these effects.
 To this purpose, in Fig.~\ref{Fig:WF} we consider the $Sp(4)$ theory with $N_{\rm f}=0$ and $N_{\rm as}=4$, for two representative choices of $\beta$, and a representative choice of volume, $\tilde V$, and bare mass, $a m_0^{\rm as}$, and we show ${\cal E}(t)$ and ${\cal W}(t)$ as functions of the flow time, $t$, by comparing explicitly the results obtained by adopting either the elementary or the clover-leaf plaquette as defining the lattice regularisation of the action.
 The plots illustrate the general trend evidenced elsewhere in the literature, according to which the function ${\cal W}(t)$ displays a milder dependence on the short distance regulator.
 In the following, we set the scale $w_0$ by conventionally setting ${\cal W}_0=\frac{1}{2}C_2(F)$.
+Recently, several studies for the usage of the Wilson flow observables were performed to define a non-perturbative running coupling--see, e.g., Refs.~\cite{Fodor:2012td,DallaBrida:2016kgh,Hasenfratz:2022zsa,DelDebbio:2021ryq,Fritzsch:2013je} and \cite{DallaBrida:2020pag} for a review.
+This is a very intriguing application of these tools, but it requires a dedicated study with non-negligible effort and large lattices, which exceed the lattice sizes we explored in this introductory paper.

 The topological charge density is defined as \beqs q_L(x,t)&\equiv&\frac{1}{32 \pi^2} \varepsilon^{\mu\nu\rho\sigma}\Tr\,\left[{\cal C}_{\mu\nu}(x,t){\cal C}_{\rho\sigma}(x,t)\right]\,, \eeqs and the topological charge is $Q_L(t)\equiv\sum_xq_L(x,t)$, where, again, $t$ is the flow time.
 In general, the topological charge on the lattice is not quantised, and in cases where it is the physical quantity of interest---for example because one is working towards a determination of the topological susceptibility, as in Ref.~\cite{Bennett:2022ftz} and references therein---one needs to evolve to large $t$, and introduce a rounding process.